Alanrele/finsmart/RAILWAY_DEPLOYMENT.md

    railway logs
    ```

-   Look for "Connected to MongoDB" and "Server running on port" messages.
+   Look for "Server started" message with structured logging.

 ---